nikolabaci98/StudentToStudentApp/README.md

 - Users can Sign up/ Log in with a valid QC email.
 - Users can interact with posts of their interest.
 - Users can interact with class resources uploaded by their peers.
-- A live chat window to post miscellaneous comments.
+- A live chat window to post miscellaneous comments/services.
 - Profile pages for each user